-Bosnia: TAP instead of South Stream for security of gas supply, fierce competition of lobbies23.
-December 2014. / SEE Energy News
+Bosnia: TAP instead of South Stream for security of gas supply, fierce competition of lobbies, SEE Energy News

 Having buried the Russian energy project South Stream, actions of alternative TAP pipeline grew, by which the market of Bosnia and Herzegovina and Southeastern Europe would be supplied with the gas from Azerbaijan.

 After the collapse of the energy project “South Stream”, action of the alternative project called Trans Adriatic Pipeline (TAP), in whose implementation also BiH is officially incorporated from December 2013th, have further risen.
 TAP would be built in the case of “South Stream” success but it is set now as the absolute energy priority of the European Union, but even more of the countries in the region through which the pipeline “South Stream”should have pass.
 This is clearly stated at a meeting in Brussels earlier this week, where the European Energy Commissioner Sefcovic brought together colleagues from Austria, Slovenia, Bulgaria, Italy and Romania, and showed them an alternative plan of supplying gas markets of Southeast Europe through the so-called “Southern Energy Corridor” and whose framework just makes gas corridor TAP.